 Firmware and Features

 The homepage of the app shows the topology of the mesh WiFi network which is really helpful to visualize the health of the system.
-You should try to ensure the WiFi links between each unit are green to achive the best WiFi performance.
+You should try to ensure the WiFi links between each unit are always on a decent level to achive the best WiFi performance.
 Ideally, each unit should be 1-2 walls apart from another unit.

 ASUS added an optimization feature that can be used if you have more than 2 nodes in your mesh WiFi system.
 This feature will scan the entire network and optimize the mesh backahul pathway that will provide the best WiFi performance.
-I suggest using this when you added a new mesh node in your system.
+I suggest using this feature from time to time as it will attempts to re-learn the network path for the fastest user-experience.

 ASUS router app also shows the list of devices connected to each mesh unit and it even shows whether it is connected to the 2.4Ghz or 5Ghz network.
 You can click on each device to block their Internet acces or even configure a speed limit for that particular device.